 Esthetic crown lengthening can also be done to preserve the health of the smile.
 Removing excess gum tissue with gum reduction surgery can help control and prevent periodontal disease.
 Increasing the exposed surface area of the tooth will decrease the depth of periodontal pockets between the teeth and gums where bacteria can grow and harm your oral health.

-Prior to the procedure, a local anesthetic will be administered by your doctor to prevent pain and discomfort.
+Prior to the procedure, a local anesthetic will be administered by Dr. Almaraz to prevent pain and discomfort.
 Small incisions in the gum tissue will be needed to separate the gums from the teeth.
 In some cases, a small amount of bone will also need to be removed to create a natural smile.
 Once the procedure is completed, the doctor will clean the incisions with sterile water and place sutures and a protective bandage over the area.
 This will encourage the teeth and newly contoured gums to reattach to each other.
 A follow up appointment will be needed one to two weeks after the procedure to evaluate healing.

 Before and After Aesthetic Crown Lengthening

 Sometimes functional crown lengthening will be needed in order to perform a cosmetic or restorative procedure.
 This may be the case if a tooth is too far decayed, broken below the gum line, or has insufficient structure for a restoration like a crown or bridge.
 In gum reduction surgery cases like this, Dr. Almaraz may be required to lower the gum and bone levels to expose more of the root surface so that it can be restored.
 However, simply trimming back the gum line is usually not sufficient.
 Instead, we will need to reshape the gums and supporting bone to allow for adequate room to place a high quality restoration.